 “I enjoy the variety of work and knowing that we are making a difference in the community.
 I truly appreciate getting to know donors, nonprofits, community leaders, and people who have a passion for this community and want to make it a better place.
 It’s inspiring seeing the positivity in this community and getting to share in it.” – Brad Little, President and CEO

 Brad Little, President and CEO, joined the Community Foundation of Greater Fort Wayne in January 2018.
 As CEO, Brad is responsible for setting the strategy to achieve the organizational vision as set by the Board of Directors through a formal Strategic Plan.
-He is also responsible for shaping the Community Foundation’s role as a civic leader, grantmaker and philanthropic partner.
-And in a more “boots on the ground” role, he is responsible for the management and oversight of the Community Foundation’s operations and staff.
-He also serves as the chief spokesperson for the Community Foundation.
+He is also responsible for shaping the Foundation’s role as a civic leader, grantmaker and philanthropic partner.
+And in a more “boots on the ground” role, he is responsible for the management and oversight of the Foundation’s operations and staff.
+He also serves as the chief spokesperson for the Foundation.